voschezang/coding-handbook/scrum-guide.md

-The **Definition of Done** (DoD) is specific to an organization and a team.
+The **Definition of Done** (DoD) can be specific to a team and describes when an Increment is ready to be released in production.
 It describes quality standards and usually includes:

 - ˙Integration tests